Harmonize Your Inner Climate with the Season

 The kidneys regulate water balance in the body.
 They are the foundation of fluids, energy, and heat for all of the organs.
 Any imbalance in blood chemistry has a strong effect on the kidneys since one of their functions is the filtering of toxic or potentially toxic substances for excretion.
 An overconsumption of fluid taxes the capacity of the kidneys to filter.

-The kidneys govern the health of the bones, bone marrow, knees, lower back, teeth, head hair, hearing, urinary tract, sexual organs, and reproductive functions.
+The health of bones, bone marrow, knees, lower back, teeth, head hair, hearing, urinary tract, sexual organs, and reproductive functions are all governed by kidneys.

 - Metabolic imbalances